Last Updated: April 2018

 First, make sure they offer the editing services you want.
 If a potential editor has only done technical editing for non-fiction science books, they won’t be the best option for doing developmental edits on your sci-fi novel.
 You may also find fiction editors who only do copyediting rather than developmental edits.

 Second, check their editing experience.
 Maybe they’ve done a lot of fiction editing, but it’s all been fantasy novels and yours is a hard sci-fi.

 Third, read any testimonials their previous clients have given and/or ask for references.
 Consult sites like Writer Beware, which also has a blog, to understand what kind of red flags you should watch out for.
 The article below will also help:

 Last, if you think you’ve found the right editor but are still unsure, some editors do offer free sample edits, typically about five pages or 2500 words’ worth.
 If you like how they edited a sample of your manuscript, you have a winner!

 Be sure to ask your editor any questions you might have before work begins and payment is sent.
 Are you working under a very tight deadline?
 Do you want the chance to discuss certain edits?
 Do you want to know how much they might charge to offer a second round of feedback after you’ve incorporated their edits?

 Of all the expenses in your budget, the only one I wouldn’t consider skipping is editing.
 Yes, you could DIY a book cover and live with whatever result you make.
-Yes, you could only go for free marketing options.
+Yes, you could opt for only free marketing options.
 Yes, you could create an essentially free author website by foregoing a unique domain name and ad-free hosting.
 But don’t skip the editing step.
 Readers can and do forgive poor quality covers.
 They could find you without a big marketing push.
 They may not care how your site looks.
 But readers deserve a story that’s been edited, even if you’re offering the story for free.
 An unedited story will lose you future potential sales, so budget accordingly!